-- 2. Database connection failed: Bee-Up uses a database to store all the information in the background.
-Therefore during the installation an SQL Server instance is automatically created.
-However, it can happen when starting the tool that an error is encountered with the message "ADOxx could not connect to the database ...!
+- 2. Database connection failed: (MS SQL Server specific) It can happen when starting the tool that an error is encountered with the message "ADOxx could not connect to the database ...!
 Please try again."
 This can happen when the database service is not running.
-Please make sure that the proper SQL Server service is running ("SQL Server (ADOXX15EN)" in the services panel of Windows or the ADOXX15EN Docker container on Linux / macOS) and try starting Bee-Up again. - 3.
+Please make sure that the proper MS SQL Server service is running ("SQL Server (ADOXX\SQL2019)" in the services panel of Windows or the corresponding Docker container on Linux / macOS) and try starting Bee-Up again. - 3.
 The tool is stuck / a pop-up isn't showing up: When running Bee-Up through Wine it sometimes happens that a pop-up used by the functionality don't show up properly, which blocks the entire application until it is dismissed.
 In such a case it is recommended to press ESC to cancel the pop-up and re-run the functionality.

-4. Loosing connection to database while tool is running: On some Windows systems it can happen that the connection from Bee-Up to the database is lost, usually with an error message like "Due to a database exception the connection has been closed ..."
+4. Loosing connection to database while tool is running: (MS SQL Server specific) On some Windows systems it can happen that the connection from Bee-Up to the database is lost, usually with an error message like "Due to a database exception the connection has been closed ..."
 This often happens due to a longer inactivity which can lead to a connection time out.
 Unfortunately a consequence of this is a loss of all the changes that have been made since the last save.
-It can however often be prevented from happening by opening the "SQL Server Configuration Manager" tool (typically found under "C:\Windows\SysWOW64\SQLServerManager11.msc"), selecting "Protocols for ADOXX15EN" and disabling both "Named Pipes" and "TCP/IP" as shown in the picture below.
+It can however often be prevented from happening by opening the "SQL Server Configuration Manager"

+tool (typically found under "C:\Windows\SysWOW64\SQLServerManager11.msc"), selecting "Protocols for ADOXX\SQL2019" and disabling both "Named Pipes" and "TCP/IP" as shown in the picture below.